Uganda accuses U.S. envoy of subversion for trying to visit candidate

 The U.S. embassy has said last week’s vote was tainted by harassment of opposition candidates, suppression of media and rights advocates and a nationwide internet shutdown.

-“These unlawful actions and the effective house arrest of a presidential candidate continue a worrying trend on the course of Uganda’s democracy,” it said in the statement on Monday.
+“These unlawful actions and the effective house arrest of a presidential candidate continue a worrying trend on the course of Uganda’s democracy,” it said in the statement.

-The United States and the European Union did not deploy observer missions for the polls.
-Washington said Ugandan authorities had denied accreditation while Brussels said they had not implemented the recommendations of previous missions.
+Wine said on Twitter that even the father of his wife’s infant niece they were looking after had been refused entry to collect her.
+“We have run out of food and milk.
+No one is allowed to leave or come into our compound,” he wrote.

 On Tuesday, Wine’s lawyers filed a petition in the high court challenging the legality of detaining Wine and his wife without charge.
 The court has not yet said when the petition will be heard, lawyer Benjamin Katana told Reuters.